-The learners must sit with their heads on their arms or with their eyes closed so that they will not be distracted.
-When the time judge says go, they start to estimate or guess when a minute has passed and when they think they have reached a minute sit up and raise a hand.
+Sit with your head on your arms so that you will not be distracted.
+When the timekeeper says GO start to estimate or guess when a minute has passed, and when you think a minute has passed sit up and raise a hand.
 How accurate was your guess?

 Activity 2: How many jumping jacks in a minute?

-Have each pair estimate how many jumping jacks they think they will be able to do in a minute?
+How many jumping jacks do you think you will be able to do in a minute?
 Work with a partner.
 One of the pair will jump and the other will count when the timekeeper gives signals to start and stop jumping.
-(A whistle will be useful here if available.)
-The counter notes down the number that their partner did and then they swap roles and repeat the exercise.
+The counter notes down the number of jumps that their partner did.
+Then you swap roles and repeat the exercise.
 Keep the records of how many jumps you did.

 Activity 3: Re-estimate a minute

-8309 learners from 8 countries took part in this MathsFun Guinness World Record attempt lesson on Friday 10 November 2017.
+On Friday 10 November 2017 this MathsFun Guinness World Record attempt lesson involved 8309 learners from 8 countries.
 Thank you to Caroline Bubblz Ainslie, Marion Freeman and Cherri Moseley.